ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 The `x5t` COSE header parameter MUST be included in the protected header of a Signed Statement's COSE envelope.
 When `x5t` is present, `iss` MUST be a string with a value between 1 and 8192 characters in length that fits the regular expression of a distinguished name.
 The mechanisms for how Transparency Services obtain corresponding X.509v3 certificates, e.g., as part of enforcing a Registration Policy, is out-of-scope of this document.
-Transparency Services MAY support many other identifier formats for identifying many other identity document formats.
-Alternative identifiers for identity documents MUST also be included in the protected header of the COSE envelope.
-Only one type of identity document identifier MUST be included in a Signed Statement's COSE envelope.
+At least one identifier for an identity document MUST be included in the protected header of the COSE envelope.

 As Issuers MUST rotate verification keys for signature checking in well-defined cryptoperiods (see {{KEY-MANAGEMENT}}).
 Issuers MAY migrate to new signing and verification algorithms, but the Transparency Service remains responsible for admitting Signed Statements that complies with its active Registration Policies.